'Death-Obsessed' Student Implicated in Five Suicides Aug 5, 2019 3:16:37 GMT -5

 During the investigations of the five deaths, two senior AKL brothers revealed to authorities that Grossheim “considered himself a superhero,” dubbing himself the “peacemaker.”
-They also admitted they had problems with him and that he acted “strangely” at times.
+They also admitted to having problems with him and said he acted “strangely” at times.

 When questioned by police, Grossheim claimed he “counseled people and gave advice and step-by-step directions to people on how to ‘deal with depression and do their own freewill.’”
 In the lawsuit, it is alleged that among the directions Grossheim provided his friends was “advice on how to commit suicide.”
 Furthermore, when investigators conducted a computer voice stress analysis – a polygraph-type test – on Grossheim, “it showed some deceptions,” Gorovsky added.

-When Grossheim left the AKL House shortly after Jake Hughes’s death, he moved into the apartment across the hall from Alex Vogt.
+Grossheim left the AKL House shortly after Jake Hughes’s death and moved into the apartment across the hall from Alex Vogt.
 Grossheim secured a position as manager, which came with a master key to all doors in the building, giving him access to all apartments, including Vogt’s.

 When the suicides occurred, news reports indicated Kirksville police were stumped because there was an obvious connection among the victims, but no real explanation for their deaths.
 The investigation was reopened in June 2017, at which time Police Chief Jim Hughes said, “In over 39 years in this business, all of which have been in college towns by choice, this series of events is very unusual and concerning at any number of levels.”